 Are you good at math?
 Mr. Mickey will laugh when he reads this because he knows that my eyes cloud over, and my mind starts to wander whenever I see numbers.
 But I can be reasonably good at math when it matters most, such as getting dressed or balancing my checkbook.

 If you visually break down my best looks, you will see a mathematical formula in place.
 I often wear three pieces and vary the hemlines; otherwise, there is a single break near the waistline.
 In design, two is not as pleasing to the human eye as three.
-Depending upon where those two pieces intersect, you may be visually dividing your body in half, which makes you look shorter and broader.
-For example, a short top with a long jacket over straight-leg jeans makes me appear more balanced, slender and tall.
+Depending on where those two pieces intersect, you may be visually dividing your body in half, making you look shorter and broader.
+For example, a short top with a long jacket over straight-leg jeans makes me appear more balanced, slender, and tall.
 When I wear a short jacket, I must wear a longer soft flowing top under it.

-With my top-heavy figure, I absolutely must cover most of my backside… because I don’t have much of one.
-I never tuck in a shirt all the way around, and I have to be very careful about where a top or jacket comes to an end on my body.
+I absolutely must cover most of my backside because I don’t have much of one.
+I never tuck in a shirt all the way around, and I have to be very careful about where a top or jacket ends on my body.
 Please note: Acknowledging your shape and dressing to highlight your best features isn’t criticizing.
 You have to know the truth about your shape to dress your best.
-I discuss my shape only to show you how I dress to conceal and to create balance in my overall look.
+I discuss my shape only to show you how I dress to conceal and create balance in my overall look.